Water Jobs

 How to apply

-Qualified applicants are invited to apply using our online application system by Sunday, July 7, 2024.
+Qualified applicants are invited to apply using our online application system.
+This posting will remain up until the position has been filled.
 Please note all applicants must complete the online questionnaire specific to this position at the time they submit their resume and cover letter in order to be considered.

 Please visit the job posting listed on our City of Guelph careers page and click on the “Apply for this job” button.
 Instructions will follow.